sholance/sholance/README.md

 - 🤔 I’m looking for help with backend development
 - 💬 Ask me about the ocean
 - 📫 How to reach me: ohksam@gmail.com
-- 😄 Pronouns: he, him,
+- 😄 Pronouns: he, him.
-- ⚡ Fun fact: I used to kno how to write (Scripts, poems, articles)
+- ⚡ Fun fact: I used to know how to write (Scripts, poems, articles)